 I'm an artist and an anthropologist.
 My studio practice explores the confluence of nature, humanity, and technology; or rather matter, energy, and consciousness.
 My technique is grounded in classical Roman and Byzantine mosaic, and executed in contemporary castoffs from the twenty-first century construction industry.
 I work directly with private clients, art consultants, architects, and designers to create site-specific fine art and architectural installations for a range of healing, commercial, and residential spaces.

 Most recently, I have been experimenting with what I call 'deep object studies', small-format compositions created from bits of found hardware according to a set of universal laws that I invented.
-These experiments have culminated in an off-the-radar stealth exhibition:
+These experiments culminated in an unorthodox exhibition in a public Seattle stairwell during June and July.
+It's not up anymore, but you can see the online catalog of artworks here.

 The State of Alaska recently commissioned me to create and install a large format five-panel artwork for the McLaughlin Youth Facility in Anchorage, AK.
 Great client, wonderful experience.